ArthDubey/code_quality/README.md

 # Run the project
 $ python -m code_quality -d {{project_filepath}}

-# The server will initialize in the <http://localhost:3000>
+# Report will be generated in terminal
 ```

 ## :memo: License